 Notwithstanding the Sections of Article 39, within sixty (60) days of the effective date of the Agreement, the parties will establish a subcommittee for the purpose of analyzing IT personal services contracts.
-The subcommittee, in conjunction with selected State Agencies, will conduct research aimed at identifying the cost, capabilities required, performance expectations, quality, program requirements, or other factors that influence contracting out IT personal services work.
-The subcommittee will be provided access available information regarding performance costs. outcomes/expectations, and other information relevant conducting a cost comparison between State-operated work and IT personal services contracted work.
+The subcommittee, in conjunction with selected State

+Agencies, will conduct research aimed at identifying the cost, capabilities required, performance expectations, quality, program requirements, or other factors that influence contracting out IT personal services work.
+The subcommittee will be provided access available information regarding costs. performance to outcomes/expectations. other information relevant and to conducting a cost comparison between State-operated work and IT personal services contracted work.
 The goal is to identify potential solutions to better use bargaining unit employees to reduce IT personal services contracted work.